-Nicola Watson completed her nurse training and graduated from Napier University in 1998.
+Nicola completed her nurse training and graduated from Napier University in 1998.
 She worked clinically in Women’s Services at the Royal Infirmary of Edinburgh from 2001 until 2016.
 During this time she nursed in the inpatient gynaecology ward and the nurse-led early pregnancy unit.
 In 2014, alongside her clinical work, Nicola commenced her role as a Research Nurse recruiting patients to miscarriage, ectopic pregnancy, endometriosis and chronic pelvic pain trials.
 She left clinical work in 2016 to focus on research full-time.

 Meet the Research Team

 You can watch members of the EXPPECT Edinburgh Research Team discuss their roles below (you can select team members using the 'Playlist' button at the top, or let the videos play back-to-back):